Financial Aid is NEVER automatically renewed. You must reapply each new academic year.

 Direct Stafford Loans.
 Upon receipt of your signed award letter, all first-time Troy University borrowers under the William D. Ford Direct Stafford Loan Program must complete Entrance Counseling and sign a Master Promissory Note (MPN).

-New borrowers must go to www.studentloans.gov, sign-in with your PIN, complete the Entrance Counseling and sign your MPN.
+New borrowers must go to www.studentloans.gov, sign-in with your FSA ID, complete the Entrance Counseling and sign your MPN.
 Your loan is not guaranteed until the Department of Education receives a fully executed MPN from you through this process.

 Student loan funds can only be disbursed for the period of the loan request.
 If you cease to be enrolled, drop below half-time, or graduate all loan funds for future disbursements will be cancelled.